mixtime 0.1.0

 -

 seq()methods formixtimeandmt_timeobjects support integer, string (e.g."1 month"), and time unitbyarguments, as well aslength.outandalong.with.
-Overflow behaviour when step units differ from sequence units can be controlled withon_invalid = "nearest"(default) or"overflow".
+Overflow behaviour when step granules differ from sequence granules can be controlled withon_invalid = "nearest"(default) or"overflow".

 Rounding